nlarion/angularJSTapRoom/readme.md

-# Michael Anthony Smith, March 21, 2016
+# Michael Anthony Smith & Neil Larion, March 23, 2016

 #### This is an app built with the Angular framework.

+In this application the user will be able view a list of beers on tap at a imaginary bar.
+They can use the tap and the "keg" will drop in amount of pints.

-&copy; Michael Anthony Smith, 2016
+&copy; Michael Anthony Smith & Neil Larion, 2016